Support to the generation and the development of start-ups and spin-offs

 Cross-Cutting Activity 1

-- Next, the third phase, Acceleration, is where start-up projects takes shape: by defining the business model, their founders receive all the ingredients for success.
+This is the phase in which start-up projects take shape: by defining the business model, their founders receive all the ingredients for success.
 This becomes possible thanks to a dense agenda of workshops and pitch clinics.

-- Lastly, Fundraising.
-Managing investment rounds helps start-ups grow into powerful scale-ups—companies whose features are congenial for their international success.
+Managing investment rounds helps start-ups grow into scale-ups, whose features are congenial for their international success.
 Fundraising is the ultimate support system: networks are built, preparations for investments are made, and a sustainable path is plotted for the long run.

 Pre-acceleration: where ideas are unfolded